 The A57 shows an excellent handling (Compiler-CPU) of the loading and storage of bit fields, which is the strength of this test, almost quadrupling the performance of the 3600.
-The fourth test carried out is Hyperbolic, it calculates hyperbolic sine and cosine functions with 1500 steps in each Ops, Figure 5 shows these results.
+The fourth test carried out was a hyperbolic test.
+It calculates hyperbolic sine and cosine functions with 1500 steps in each Ops, Fig. 5 shows these results.